modelstar-labs/docs/docs/introduction/index.md

 ![How does Modelstar work?](./how_modelstar_works.png)

-Modelstar streamlines enables SQL users to do more with less coding:

 :::info

 Modelstar is currently in the pre-release phase.
 We're working with design partners to polish and prioritize features.
-Interested in becoming a design partners, drop us a line: dev@modelstar.io
+Interested in becoming a design partner and recieving timely product updates?
+Drop us a line: dev@modelstar.io

 :::